dev4press/demopress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DemoPress' panel.

 == Changelog ==
+= 1.4 (2021.08.03) =
+* New: images placeholder generator: include rectangles
+* New: images placeholder generator: use post name or image size

+= 1.3.1 (2021.07.30) =
+* Fix: some library files have wrong name case

 = 1.3 (2021.07.10) =
 * New: images placeholder generator: lighter and darker background color
 * Edit: changed default priority for the main registration entry point